Cork Harlequins win shoot-out 2-1

-And Quins looked shell-shocked when Caitlin Sherin provided the right wing cross for Aoife Taaffe to step in for 2-0 just 11 minutes in.
+But they looked shell-shocked when Caitlin Sherin provided the right-wing cross for Aoife Taaffe to step in for 2-0 just 11 minutes in.

-But coach Darren Collins – a Liverpool fan who has plenty if inspiration to draw on – extracted a huge reaction from his troops as they suddenly found mountains of self-belief and a warrior spirit typefied by Emma Barber.
+These were ominous times for Quins but they survived until half-time where Collins extracted a huge reaction from his troops as they suddenly found mountains of self-belief and a warrior spirit typified by Emma Barber.

 And they had their leveller in similar fashion when Barber struck and Olivia Roycroft cashed in with 10 minutes to go.